Hidden Sources of PFAS

 Senators Susan Collins (R-Maine) and Richard Blumenthal (D-Conn.) introduced a bill titled “No PFAS in Cosmetics Act” in order to require the FDA to ban the addition of PFAS to cosmetic products.
 If this bill passes, I will update the post (let’s hope so)!

 PFAS, short for Per- and polyfluoroalkyl substances, is a class of fluorinated chemicals that have water repellant, nonstick and stain resistant properties.
-They are a group of more than 9,000 human-made chemicals that contain fluorine bonded to carbon, creating a strong chemical bond that makes them hard to break down (2).
+They are a group of approximately 5,000 human-made chemicals that contain fluorine bonded to carbon, creating a strong chemical bond that makes them hard to break down (2).
 PFAS are also known as the “forever chemical”, since they don’t break down in the environment and can remain in our bodies for many years.

 DuPont manufactured Teflon for decades, despite the fact that confidential internal company studies showed the chemicals caused cancer and birth defects.